DirkDigglerz/dirk_stores/README.md

 - **Group-Based Stores**
   Limit store access to certain **jobs** or **gangs**, perfect for whitelisted factions or hidden traders.

+- **License Locking**
+  Lock certain items to differeing licenses if you don't wish for players to access them.

 - **Dynamic Store Creation**
   Register new stores at **runtime** from the server, giving you complete control over when and where stores appear.